-The thing with septic tanks is that you often don’t know there’s a problem underground, until you start to notice problems above ground.
+The thing with septic tanks is that you often don’t know there’s a problem underground until you start to notice a change in things above ground.
 And unfortunately heavy rain can often bring septic tank problems up to the surface.
-If there’s damage to your septic tank, such as a split in the wall, you might not know about it until a downpour means that ground water gushes in and suddenly your tank needs emptying more often.
+For example, if there’s damage to your septic tank, such as a split in the tank wall, you might not know about it until a downpour means that ground water gushes in to the tank, causing it to flood.

-As ever, the best thing to do is keep your eyes peeled for any signs of possible trouble:
+As ever, the best thing to do is keep your eyes peeled for any signs of possible trouble.
+These could be:

-The first thing to do is to get your septic tank emptied, as this may remedy the problem.
-If it doesn't, then just give our team a call on 0800 028 9903 and we’ll help you to get to the bottom of it.
+The first thing to do is to get your septic tank emptied, as this can often be a solution to the problem if there's no physical damage.
+If getting the tank emptied doesn't do the job, then just contact our team here and we’ll help you get to the bottom of what's going on.

 Sam's career prior to UKDP was spent in the marketing and service industries, so she is focused on making sure we look after our customers – and getting the UKDP message out there!
 Sam has overall responsibility for business operations and for delivering the best customer service we can.